mr-ksy/Food_space/README.md

 # Food_space
-A personal project for learning frontend development
+A personal project for learning frontend development.

+The idea is to create a website with a local dataset of food availabe in an area. the user can pick the area and filter their preferences for food.